Evening for Environment

 Francis Eanes

 Francis Eanes is the Executive Director of the Maine Labor Climate Council, a coalition of labor unions dedicated to building out the labor movement’s vision and plan of action on climate and clean energy, and ensuring climate policies benefit working class people and communities.
-He has been with since it launched in 2022, and oversees overall organizational operations, campaign strategy, union and external partnerships, and fundraising.
+He has been with MLCC since it launched in 2022, and oversees overall organizational operations, campaign strategy, union and external partnerships, and fundraising.
 Prior to joining MLCC Francis was a founding member of the Bates Educators & Staff Organization’s organizing committee, a wall-to-wall effort to unionize non-tenure-track faculty and staff at Bates College in fall 2021.
 He lives in Auburn with his wife and two young kids.

 Information Tables